DallasMorningNews/jquery-mapzen-autocomplete/README.md

+## This plugin is no longer maintained (we're back to using the Google Maps API).

 # `jquery-opencage-autocomplete`

 This is a jQuery address autocomplete widget that uses OpenCage's [geocoding API](https://geocoder.opencagedata.com/api).
 It's ripped from the `voter-guide`'s home page.